 Well construction, conducted by Mercy-USA with funds provided by private donations, has changed the lives of tens of thousands in Somalia.
 A nearby well gives time and safety to women and gives their daughters the same opportunity existing for education that their sons enjoy.

 According to UNICEF research, only a third of Somali families have access to clean drinking water.
-Since 1997, Mercy-USA has played a vital role in providing safe drinking water in Somalia, digging and repairing about 500 wells.
+Since 1997, Mercy-USA has played a vital role in providing safe drinking water in Somalia, digging and repairing over 550 wells.
 Communities with a combined population of over 600,000 persons are benefiting from this safe water program.

 There are many ways you can help sponsor the establishment of a well in Somalia: